-If a student believes that Disability Support Services (DSS) has not identified or
+If a student believes that Disability and Access Services (DSS) has not identified

-provided appropriate academic adjustments and/or auxiliary aids, the student has the
+or provided appropriate academic adjustments and/or auxiliary aids, the student has

 Students are encouraged to meet with the DSS Director to informally resolve the issue.

 If the issue cannot be resolved, the following procedure applies:

 - The student shall submit a written appeal to the 504 Section/ADA Coordinator or designee.

 The appeal should minimally address the following points:

 The Section 504 /ADA Coordinator or designee shall investigate the appeal and will

 issue a written response to the appeal.
 The written response shall ordinarily be issued